nikhilpark/ApexLegendsInfo/README.md

 # ApexLegendsInfo
 A simple python3 program which gives information about different legends of the game Apex Legendss

-//  apex.py uses input function to ask for input from the user //

-                             USAGE:-
-                         python apex.py

 // apexf.py requires the name of legend as a command line argument //